adlnet/xAPI-Spec/xAPI.md

 [the section on filter conditions for StatementRefs](#queryStatementRef).
 This includes the voiding Statement, which cannot be voided.
 Clients can identify the presence and statementId of any voided Statements by the target of the voiding Statement.

-* Clients wishing to retrieve voided Statements SHOULD request these individually by voidedStatementId.

 <a name="docapis" />